-Building Green - Innovation in Action NameAnswer Key Directions: Watch the selected interview video clips from two innovative below.
-In the second part of the activity, you will be answering question Rouge Factory as seen in a PowerPoint slide show. - Part I-OnInnovation.com Video Clips 1.William McDonough: Clip #15 "The Rouge Plant" (length 5:48) A. What was the guiding principle of the Rouge Plant redevelopment?
-The guiding principle was to build a "quality workplace."
-B. How did William Clay Ford Jr. and McDonough define the goal for qu iality soil?
-The goal was for "children to be able to play in the dirt" and be safe.
-C. By installing features such as the living roof, porous pavement, wetlasave over installing a traditional storm water treatment facility?
-It saved somewhere between 17-35 million dollars. ands and swales, how much money did Ford D. According to McDonough, what four traits were required for this project required were hope, creativity, teamwork and le 2.
-William McDonough: Clip #17 "The Green roof" (length 3:51) A. The living roof at the Ford Rouge is composed of what plant? ım B. List at least six benefits of the living roof at the Ford Rouge: makes oxygen absorbs particulates creates habitats cools buildings in summer accrues solar energy warms buildings in winter shunts the wind load C. What surprised McDonough about the living roof project at the Ford He was surprised that birds started nesting within 5 days and by how square foot). light the roof was (only seven pounds per D. What expression did he use to describe the living roof?
+Part I-OnInnovation.com Video Clips

+- 1. William McDonough: Clip #15 "The Rouge Plant" (length 5:48) - E. What was the guiding principle of the Rouge Plant redevelopment?
+The guiding principle was to build a "quality workplace". - F. How did William Clay Ford Jr. and McDonough define the goal for quality soil?
+The goal was for "children to be able to play in the dirt" and be safe. - G. By installing features such as the living roof, porous pavement, wetlands and swales, how much money did Ford save over installing a traditional storm water treatment facility?
+They saved somewhere between 17-35 million dollars. - H. According to McDonough, this project required massive amounts of what four traits?The traits this project required were hope, creativity, teamwork and leadership.

+2. William McDonough: Clip #17 "The Living roof" (length 3:51)

+- A. The living roof at the Ford Rouge is composed of what plant?
+Sedum - B. List at least six benefits of the living roof at the Ford Rouge: Benefits include: makes oxygen, creates habitat, accrues solar energy, absorbs particulates, cools the building in summer, warms the building in winter, and shunts the wind load. - E. What surprised McDonough about the living roof project?
+He was surprised that birds started nesting within 5 days, and by how light the roof was (only seven pounds per square foot.) - F. What expression did he use to describe the living roof?
 Ballast with weeds

-3.Toshiko Mori: Clip #24 "Building for Energy Efficiency" (length 3:37) A. What does Mori say about LEED certification?
-She explains that it means the building is "certified for environmental sustainability and energy efficiency."
-B. What are some of the features of her design of the Great Lakes Visitor Center in Buffalo, New York?
-Features include: triple-glazed glass (insulating), no ductwork for heat (displacement ventilation) and the angle of the ceiling causes natural light to bounce down to work space (no artificial light needed April to November during the day.)
-4. Toshiko Mori: Clip #27 "Studying Building Environments at Syracuse" (length 3:11) A. What is the name of the building featured in this clip?
+6. Toshiko Mori: Clip #24 "Building for Energy Efficiency" (length 3:37)

+- A. What does Mori say about LEED certification?
+She explains that it means the building is "certified for environmental sustainability and energy efficiency". - B. What are some of the features of her design of the Great Lakes Visitor Center in Buffalo, New York?
+Features include: triple glazing glass (insulating), no duct work for heat (displacement ventilation), and the angle of the ceiling causes natural light to bounce down to work space (no artificial light needed April to November during the day.) - 7.
+Toshiko Mori: Clip #27 "Studying Bldg.
+Environments at Syracuse" (length 3:11)

+A. What is the name of the building featured in this clip?
 It is the Center of Excellence for Energy and Environmental Systems.

 B. What are some of the purposes of this building?
 Purposes include: a lab testing environmental quality (especially air quality), reclamation of a contaminated site, classrooms, solar panel testing, living roof.

 C. What are they testing on the living roof?
-They are testing to see which species grow best on the roof and the drainage of the roof.
-5. Toshiko Mori: Clip #28 "A Living Laboratory of Energy Efficiency" (length 4:03) A. When the biofuel testing is one hundred percent active, how much electrical use would it support?
-It would support 99% of the electrical use.
-B. What other testing is taking place in the building?
+They are testing to see which species grow best on the roof, and the drainage of the roof.

+8. Toshiko Mori: Clip #28 "A Living Laboratory of Energy Efficiency" (length 4:03)

+- A. When the bio-fuel testing is one hundred percent active, how much electrical use would it support?
+It would support 99% of the electrical use. - B. What other testing is taking place in the building?
 Elevator testing and air quality metrics are also being tested in this building.